yast/yast.github.io/doc/travis-integration.md

   using Docker images allows to use basically any Linux distribution which can be started inside a container.

-- The Travis workes and the CI service as a whole are out of our control, we cannot change anything there.
+- The Travis workers and the CI service as a whole are out of our control, we cannot change anything there.
 If the service is down or overloaded we cannot do anything about that.